nginxinc/nginx-wiki/source/start/topics/recipes/zend.rst

 Automated installation instructions
 -----------------------------------

-Starting with Zend Server 6.1 you can use an automated installation script to install nginx & Zend Server.
+Starting with Zend Server 6.1 you can use an automated installation script to install NGINX & Zend Server.

 #.
 Download the package called "Zend Server (DEB/RPM Installer Script)" from zend.com - http://www.zend.com/en/products/server/downloads